Mark Madden: Post-WCW (2001–present)

 Madden spent several years as a regular columnist for Wade Keller's Pro Wrestling Torch Newsletter.

 Within the wrestling world, Madden was known for his legitimate running feud with Diamond Dallas Page.
 Madden has often blamed Page for his firing from WCW (though he was happy to go at the time) and has often referred to him as "DDMe" on his online articles and radio shows.
 While Page has offered to appear on Madden's show, Madden declines each time.
 While Madden gave Page credit for turning around the lives of Jake Roberts and Scott Hall, he cited Page's use of TV cameras to film the progress of their rehabilitation in Page's home, which he felt was unnecessary and more or less was used to fuel Page's ego.
 By 2020, however, Madden and Page had made up at a Starrcast event, at the encouragement of Sean Waltman.
-Madden is also known for his long-running feud with Jim Cornette, which reportedly started after Madden was offended by racist comments Cornette made towards Madden's mother.
+Madden is also known for his long-running feud with Jim Cornette.

 After weeks of teasing it, in 2021, Madden began co-hosting The Best Wrestling Show. with former WWE VP of Global Television Production Mike Mansury, a wrestling podcast produced by Pat McAfee.
 The podcast was available for free on YouTube.
-The podcast went on hiatus on May 13, 2021 after a little over two months due to Masury taking another job and him & Madden unable to work out logistics.
+The podcast went on hiatus on May 13, 2021, after a little over two months due to Masury taking another job and him & Madden unable to work out logistics.

 On August 11, 2021, Madden was booed while in attendance at the All Elite Wrestling event at the Petersen Events Center for AEW Dynamite and AEW Dark: Elevation, sitting ringside.
-During the Dark: Elevation taping, he was acknowledged on-air by former WCW colleagues Tony Schiavone & Paul Wight and guest commentator Eddie Kingston during the Sammy Guevara-Serpentico match when Guevara threw Serpentico's tag team partner Luther into the barricade in front of Madden.
+During the Dark: Elevation taping, he was acknowledged on-air by former WCW colleagues Tony Schiavone & Paul Wight and guest commentator Eddie Kingston during the Sammy Guevara–Serpentico match when Guevara threw Serpentico's tag team partner Luther into the barricade in front of Madden.

 On November 17, 2021, Madden returned to wrestling podcasting when he became the host of Ric Flair's Wooooo Nation Uncensored.
-The podcast came to an abrupt end on March 27, 2022 when Madden announced his resignation and thanked Flair for the opportunity, which was followed by Flair admitting that Madden was fired and replaced by Flair's son-in-law Conrad Thompson.
+The podcast came to an abrupt end on March 27, 2022, when Madden announced his resignation and thanked Flair for the opportunity, which was followed by Flair admitting that Madden was fired and replaced by Flair's son-in-law Conrad Thompson.
 It eventually led to a Twitter exchange that saw the two end their friendship after 35 years.